 RISKS IN THE COUNTRY

-The weather can be really hot in summer, cold in winter, it’s often nice in autumn.
-In spring, it is usually part sunny part rainy.
+The weather can be really hot and dry in summer, cold and muddy in winter.
+It’s often nice and warm in autumn.
+Spring is versatile, it is usually part sunny and hot, part rainy and muddy.

 In the countryside there can be mud or dust, pollen, insects and we have a lot of animals.
-Be careful if you have any allergies, it might not be a good idea to come.
+Be careful if you have any allergy, it might not be a good idea to come here.

-We use electric fences for the horses and you might get zapped.
-Harmless but it can be painful.
+Be aware that we use electric fences for the horses and you might get zapped.
+Harmless but it can be quite painful.

 SOCIAL ENVIRONMENT AND TRANSPORT

 We live in the country in an isolated farm in one of the least populated region of France.
 Therefore there is neither many people nor much mode of transportation around, except 3 trains per day to/from Paris (2 hours trip) and a few buses to Bourges.
 Train and bus stations are at 50 minutes walk.
 Our former interns usually went around by bike (we have some) or carpool (lots of BlaBlaCar opportunities).
 We can take you around by car a bit.

 ENTERTAINING DURING FREE TIME

 Our French countryside is like a desert.
 One can feel very lonely.
 So you really need to be a bit introvert, like solitude and be able to entertain yourself if you want to come on your own.